Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: GCENT Data Collection System

-In addition to human-gated intervention, we designed an autonomous mechanism, the Task Sentinel, for robot to determine when intervention is necessary.
+In addition to human supervision, we designed an autonomous mechanism, the Task Sentinel, for the robot to determine when intervention is necessary.
 This model, inspired by the reward model architecture in \cite{cai2024internlm2technicalreport}, takes the current image observation $o_t$ and task instruction $l_{\text{task}}$ as input at time $t$.
-As shown in Equation~\ref{eq:sentinel_output}, the model outputs a boolean value $z_t$ indicating the completion status of the current step:
+As shown in Equation~\ref{eq:sentinel_output}, the model outputs a boolean value $z_t$ indicating the success status of the current step:

-When the step is completed, denoted as $z_t=1$, the robot automatically proceeds to next step.
+When the step is completed, denoted as $z_t=1$, the robot automatically proceeds to the next step.
 If it is not completed within a predefined time $T_{\text{max}}$ (i.e., $z_t=0 \text{ and } \Delta t > T_{\text{max}}$), GCENT transitions to the ``Awaiting Intervention'' mode until a human operator intervenes, as described by the condition:

-Unlike methods similar to DAgger \cite{DBLP:journals/corr/abs-1011-0686}, we chose not to explicitly detect exact failure moments.
-This decision stems from the significant challenge of accurately identifying failure instances, particularly with limited data.
+We chose not to detect failure moments.
+This decision stems from the significant challenge of accurately identifying all kinds of failure, particularly with limited data.
 The types and frequencies of errors can vary at different stages of model training.
-In contrast, the definition of successful task (or sub-task) completion remains clear and stable, rendering it more suitable for training robust models under the GCENT paradigm.
+In contrast, the definition of task (or sub-task) success remains clear and stable, rendering it more suitable for training robust models under the GCENT paradigm.

-The Task Sentinel model constantly monitors the task execution.
-Tasks are decomposed into atomic action steps (e.g., grasp, place, push, press), and human annotators identify the start and end frames for each step.
-We designates the frames within the final second of a successfully executed step as completed, while all other frames as not completed.
-It converts the training of Task Sentinel model into a binary classification task.
+Tasks are decomposed into steps (e.g., making the sandwich comprises grasping bread, placing bread, grasping lettuce, placing lettuce, etc.), and the Task Sentinel monitors each step.
+Human annotators identify the start and end frames for each step.
+We designate the final second frames of a successfully executed step as completed, while all other frames as not completed.
+It converts the training of the Task Sentinel model into a binary classification task.